Please ensure Javascript is enabled for purposes of website accessibility

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-A blend of residential, professional and recreational development has made West Chester a place “Where Families Grow and Businesses Prosper.”
+A blend of residential, professional/commercial and recreational development has made West Chester a place “Where Families Grow and Businesses Prosper.”

 The community’s vibrancy and the heart of its residents have made West Chester “One of America’s Best Places to Live.”
-West Chester has been named to Money Magazine’s prestigious national list recognizing the top 100 communities with populations between 50,000 and 300,000.
+West Chester, named to Money Magazine’s prestigious list recognizing the top 100 communities in America.

 West Chester’s nearly 35 square miles is home to more than 64,000 residents and more than 3,600 businesses with a tax base of 40% commercial and 60% residential.